Updated on January 17th, 2024

 Finding great businesses with shareholder-friendly management is the first step.

 The second is to determine if these great businesses are trading at fair or better prices.
 Even the best company becomes a poor investment if an investor pays too high a price.

 Great businesses that trade below the S&P 500’s price-to-earnings ratio are a good place to look into value with more detail.
-The S&P 500’s price-to-earnings ratio is currently 26.6.
-The following Dividend Aristocrats are high-quality companies that are trading at substantial discounts to this valuation:
+The S&P 500’s price-to-earnings ratio is currently 25.6.

-Beyond comparing stocks to the overall market, investors shuold compare a business’ price-to-earnings ratio to both:
+Beyond comparing stocks to the overall market, investors should compare a business’ price-to-earnings ratio to both:

 - Its 10-year historical average price-to-earnings ratio